IneffableNoesis/IneffableNoesis/README.md

 <h4> - There's quick-view info here, but the important things are in my CARRD.
 If *you're* without at least a simple page (and v<ins>isible ag</ins>e), I'm less likely to engage past light conversation.
 Bios prepare me and help me ensure we have similar motives.</h4>

 <div align="center">
-<h4> - I'm looking for long-term meaningful friendships.
+<h4> - I'm looking for meaningful friendships.
 Despite my daily interactions, I don't quite have anyone strikingly close to me.
 If you're interested, I assure you I'm a very good friend and want it too.
-Just let me know.
-You can even ask what I'm looking for if you feel you need to :3 </h4>
+Just let me know. :3 </h4>
 </div>

 <div align="center">
 <h4> - I do not appreciate "playful teasing / bullying" even if you're speaking to someone else while interacting with me.
-I will not stick around negativity, and it's not an attempt to critisize - my Carrd states my reasonings, so please don't choose to trek up and feel surprised or offended if I kindly request otherwise or eventually walk away.</h4>
+No matter what kind I prefer not to stick around blatant negativity, but it's not an attempt to critisize - My Carrd further explains how I feel about it and why </h4>
 </div>

 <div align="center">
 - "Cuddle freely" includes when I'm with friends!!
-They wouldn't eveerr mind.
+They wouldn't ever mind.
 I typically always interact, but *they* may not since my statuses do not reflect their own.
 Either way, they aren't scary - I don't take nicely to those who are mean to strangers, especially if you're respectful first.
 </div>

 <br />